U.S. Stocks Waver as Retail Sales Growth Slows

 By Michael Wursthorn and Joe Wallace

-U.S. stocks struggled to find direction Friday, putting the S&P 500 on course to notch meager gains for the week while hovering just below its February record.
+U.S. stocks ended the week roughly where they started, leaving the S&P 500 hovering just below its February record and a remarkable rally stuck in neutral.

-The broad index was flat in recent trading after bobbing around the flatline, the latest in a series of modest moves that have left major indexes little changed from where they were a week earlier.
+The broad index closed flat Friday after bobbing between small gains and losses for most of the session, the latest in a series of modest moves that left the S&P 500 up 0.6% from where it was a week earlier.

-The S&P 500 attempted several runs this week at a new high, which would have marked its fastest-ever recovery from a bear market and erased the losses suffered during the coronavirus pandemic.
-But the index repeatedly fell short, leaving it up just 0.7% from last Friday.
+The S&P 500 attempted several runs this week at a new high, which would have erased the losses suffered during the coronavirus pandemic and marked its fastest-ever recovery from a bear market.
+But the index repeatedly fell short.

 The market's trepidation reflects the uncertainty facing investors and the country as coronavirus cases and deaths continue to rise, analysts said.
-The main sticking point that dogged markets lately is the continuing haggling between lawmakers over additional aid to help the unemployed that has failed to gain traction.
+The main sticking point that has dogged markets lately is the continuing haggling between lawmakers over additional aid to help the unemployed.

 Fresh economic data, including unemployment claims and retail spending, continue to suggest the economy is recovering, albeit slowly.
 Whether the recovery can persist in the absence of further stimulus is something investors are weighing now, analysts added.